-- Start from a learner's existing understanding (AfL) and adjust teaching to take assessment information into account - Teachers check pupils' understanding effectively, and identify and correct misunderstandings - Use a range of carefully planned assessment techniques to assess understanding and plan next steps - Provide clear and effective feedback that moves learning forward - Maximise opportunities to use technology to streamline and improve the assessment and feedback process.

-- Clarify, understand and share WALTS and success criteria (Steps to Success) with pupils - Use a variety of feedback forms rather than written comments.
-Some examples include: verbal feedback and modelling, the use of technology for feedback such as video feedback or comments on class sites, questioning strategies, use of talk partners and peer assessment and/or self-assessment. - Actively involve pupils in their own learning; pupils should be able to assess themselves and each other and understand and communicate how to improve.
+- Begin with the learner's current understanding (AfL) and adjust teaching accordingly. - Use a variety of planned assessment techniques to check understanding and plan next steps, including the use of standardised assessments. - Provide clear and effective feedback to advance learning. - Check pupils' understanding regularly and address misconceptions. - Utilise technology to streamline and enhance the assessment and feedback process and to reduce workload. - Clarify, understand and share WALTS and success criteria (Steps to Success) with pupils. - Use a range of feedback strategies beyond written marking, such as verbal feedback, technology-based feedback, questioning strategies, talk partners and peer or self-assessment. - Actively involve pupils in their learning.
+They should be able to assess themselves and each other and understand and communicate how to improve.